 The Irish FA have recently established an Official IFA Volunteer Team to encourage volunteering within different areas of the Irish FA and provide exciting opportunities for many committed and enthusiastic individuals.
 Opportunities have been established within various strands of the local game including Grassroots, Disability, Women’s and Schools football.
 Each month www.irishfa.com will be speaking to a current member of the IFA Volunteer Team, taking a snapshot of their volunteering experiences within the Irish FA.

-This month the volunteer focus spotlight shines on Linda Ross.
-Linda was one of the first members to join the IFA Volunteer Team (September 2014) and has been involved within various volunteer roles at the Irish FA.
+This month the volunteer focus spotlight shines on Gail Davidson.
+Gail was one of the first members to join the IFA Volunteer Team (September 2014) and has been involved within various volunteer roles at the Irish FA.

-How did you get involved within the volunteer team?
+How did you get involved within volunteer team?